 - Best pan to use: Use a 9×13 inch metal tin for very best results.
 Glass or ceramic dishes will work too but you might find they take a little longer to bake.

 - Other berries: Don’t want or can’t get blueberries?
 Use your favourites.
-Raspberries or blackberries would be unbelievably good in these.
+I use raspberries in my Raspberry rolls and blackberries would be unbelievably good too.

 - Jam filling: While I recommend making your own jam filling (since you can control the consistency and sweetness) you could use your favourite store-bought jam.
 Make sure to get a good quality one and one with a few fruity chunks.